Store up for yourselves treasures in heaven, where neither moth nor rust consume, and where thieves do not break in and steal. Matthew 6:20

 Treasures in Heaven

-19 “Do not store up treasures for yourselves on the earth, where moth and rust consume and where thieves break through and steal, 20 but store up for yourselves treasures in heaven, where neither moth nor rust consume, and where thieves do not break in and steal, 21 for where your treasure is, there your heart will be also.
+19 “Do not store up treasures for yourselves on the earth, where moth and rust consume and where thieves break in and steal, 20 but store up for yourselves treasures in heaven, where neither moth nor rust consume, and where thieves do not break in and steal, 21 for where your treasure is, there your heart will be also.”

 Lamp of the Body